 There are few sizable differences between Alternatives 1, 2, and 3 and the NAA in steelhead spawning WUA (Table 11K-20).
 The largest difference is an 8% increase during March of Above Normal Water Years under Alternative 3.
 The largest reductions are 1.3% in February of Wet Water Years under Alternatives 1A and 2.
 Only three differences are >2%.
-These results indicates that Alternatives 1, 2, and 3 would have little effect on steelhead spawning WUA in the Feather River compared to the NAA.
+These results indicates that Alternatives 1, 2, and 3 would have little effect on steelhead spawning WUA in the Feather River.

-As discussed above for Feather River spring-run Chinook salmon in the Rearing Habitat Weighted Usable Area section under Impact FISH-2, reliable predictions regarding changes in flow affecting rearing habitat for steelhead in the Feather River cannot be made because the only rearing WUA curves developed for Feather River steelhead are unreliable (Payne and Allen 2005).
+As discussed above for Feather River spring-run Chinook salmon, reliable predictions regarding changes in flow affecting rearing habitat for steelhead in the Feather River cannot be made because the only rearing WUA curves developed for Feather River steelhead are unreliable (Payne and Allen 2005).
 WUA curves from other rivers (e.g., Sacramento River) cannot be used to determine the availability of rearing habitat WUA in response to changes in flow in the Feather River because relationship between flow and habitat WUA are generally not transferrable from one river to another (Bovee et al. 1998).
 As such, quantitative conclusions regarding effects of Alternatives 1, 2, and 3 on steelhead rearing WUA cannot be drawn.